 BOOING is a daring design in terms of a new aesthetic language in the Ghanaian context.
 The jury is impressed with the way the design wraps culture in novelty; a design where the traditional Ghanaian courtyard typology is transformed into modernity.

 The iconographic submission results in a very beautifully usable shaded patio.
-The jury is surprised to see that such a design succeeded to work out a functional layout of the house together with
+The jury is surprised to see that such a design succeeded to work out a functional layout of the house together with functional demountable panels.
+BOOING, therefore, answers the question of modularity.

 The ventilation principle is arranged by a solar chimney combined with a skin that can be opened or closed according to the wishes of the inhabitants.
 The adaptive skin manages to create lighting and cross ventilation conditions, as well as solve issues of privacy.